TheOverfloater/pathos-public/docs/entity_guide.md

    - "Name": Name of this entity.
    - "Target": The entity to sync up.
    - "Sync target": The entity to sync the entity specified in "Target" to.

+# env_vignette
+>Coded by valina354, this post-processing effect adds a tunnel vision-like effect to the screen, where
+>with increasing radius more and more of the screen is occupied by a circular black outline.
+The fuzzy-
+>-ness of this outline is determined by the strength setting.

+ - Keyvalues:
+   - "Name": Name of this entity.
+   - "Effect strength": The strength of the effect.
+It should be less than the "radius value".
+   - "Vignette radius": This is the radius of the effect, in the 0-1 range.
+A value of 0.5 will occupy half of the screen, while a value of 0.9 will occupy 90% of it.

+ - Spawn flags:
+   - "Start On": The effect will be enabled on spawn.

 # envpos_sky
 >This entity marks the position of the 3D sky's skybox dome, where your skybox objects are.
 This entity